 Founded in 2013, The Provincetown Part-Time Resident Taxpayers Association (PPRTA) is a 501(c)(4) non-profit, 100% volunteer-run organization of concerned taxpayers whose economic and cultural contributions in Provincetown are vital to the preservation and sustainability of the Town.
-Yet part-time resident taxpayers are denied a meaningful voice, participation in any local government decision-making, or the right to vote.
-This fundamental unfairness is at odds with the spirit and rich democratic history of Provincetown.
-It also violates the very tenets upon which our country was founded.
-It is the mission of the PPRTA to promote awareness and correct this fundamental inequality.
+Yet part-time resident taxpayers do not have a meaningful voice, participation in any local government decision-making, or the right to vote.
+This is at odds with the spirit and rich democratic history of Provincetown.
+It also contradicts the very tenets upon which our country was founded.
+It is the mission of the PPRTA to promote awareness and to provide a voice for Provincetown part-time residents.

 The PPRTA strives to exchange information with, and be a source of, information for, part-time resident taxpayers on significant Provincetown issues.
 We work to be a year-round voice in local, regional, and state governments for part-time resident taxpayers in Provincetown specifically advocating for the right to vote in Provincetown for all part-time resident taxpayers.
 The PPRTA encourages part-time resident taxpayers to participate in town government.
 We believe in empowering individual part-time resident taxpayers to communicate their views effectively.